aflahahamed/spatial_data/README.md

   * Delete
     Put the following link `http://localhost:8000/country/delete`
-  Attach a JSON body to and send the `DELETE` request to create the data in the db lik
+  Attach a JSON body to and send the `DELETE` request to create the data in the db like
   ```
   {
     "parameter":{